 Yup, things just got real.

-Dreaming happens in your head.
-Actual business growth happens through grinding it out.
+Dreaming happens in your head first.
+Business growth happens through grinding it out to bring that dream to fruition.

 If you can’t stop worrying about what a person will say or theorizing about every direction the conversation might go, you’ll never build a profitable network marketing business.